liquity/bold/README.md

 If the asset has thin liquidity and/or liquidity concentrated on a small set of price sources, it may be relatively cheap to manipulate.

 Fork teams should ask themselves: how much total liquidity exists for this asset?
 Where is it concentrated?
-Is it spread across a variety of on and off-chainexchanges, or concentrated on a couple of DEX pools?
+Is it spread across a variety of on and off-chain exchanges, or concentrated on a couple of DEX pools?

 Ultimately, market oracles source prices from wherever the liquidity and volume is, and if an asset is priced based on thin liquidity sitting in 1-2 DEX pools then it may not be robust enough for use as collateral in a v2 fork.

 ###  Price manipulation protection

 Liquity v2 protects against upwards price manipulation on LST branches by taking the _minimum_ of two price sources for borrowing ops and liquidations, and the _maximum_ of two price sources for redemptions.
-The full logic is [here](https://github.com/liquity/bold?tab=readme-ov-file#oracles-in-liquity-v2)
+The full logic is [here.](https://github.com/liquity/bold?tab=readme-ov-file#oracles-in-liquity-v2)

 In general, the systemic risks from oracle manipulation in terms of impact from lowest to highest are: